lgtout/translate-rx-operators-to-flow/README.md

 # translate-rx-operators-to-flow
-A deep-learning project, where I convert Rx operator to Flow operators using coroutines, flow and channels
+A deep-learning project, where I translate Rx operators to Flow operators using coroutines, flow and channels.